lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

 	* What elements detract?
 	* Can game elements be changed to improve the experience?

-## Six: The Elements Support a Theme
+## Chapter 6: The Elements Support a Theme
 * Use unifying theme strengthen game's experience.
 	* Choose theme then reinforce at every opportunity
 * **Lens #11: The Lens of Unification** #lens